 MCSHE is hosting the bi-annual showcase of the FMNHS learning and teaching research grants on Monday 3 June 2019 and Wednesday 27 November 2019, 9am to 1230 pm at Monash University Clayton Campus.

 The Learning & Teaching Research Grant Scheme (L&T RGS) is a Faculty of Medicine, Nursing and Health Sciences initiative to assist in the development of high quality learning and teaching research activity in the Faculty.

 MCSHE wins Department Health and Human Services contract

 MCSHE partnered with Monash Rural Health and Turning Point to secure a DHHS-funded contract linked with the ice action plan to enhance the supervision education of health and human services workers in Victoria.
 With over 199 workshops planned statewide over the next 3 years, MCSHE will also conduct a program of related clinical supervision evaluation research.
-We are currently recruiting a PhD student for this program of work

 The MCSHE Seminar Series provides a platform for sharing innovative health professions education research.
 Seminars are held monthly, local and international educational researchers are invited to share their scholarly work.
 This series includes (at least) twice yearly methodological workshops.
 Through these seminars and workshops our aim is to improve the scholarship of HPER in the Monash University FMNHS community.
 We welcome attendees to our Clayton campus, but also provide ZOOM teleconferencing for those who are unable to make it in person.